AdornChoga/Leaderboard/README.md

 # To-do-list

 > In this project I created the structure of a leaderboard using HTML and styled it using CSS.
 I loaded the recent scores  dynamically using JavaScript.
+> The scores are being loaded/submitted from/to the Leaderboard API using Javascript Fetch.
 >I used webpack to bundle the modules in the code base.

 ## Built With